aehrc/pathling/site/docs/server/sync.md

 If the other FHIR server
-supports [FHIR subscriptions](https://www.hl7.org/fhir/subscription.html), then you can configure it to send resources updates to Pathling.
+supports [FHIR subscriptions](https://www.hl7.org/fhir/subscription.html), then you can configure it to send resource updates to Pathling.

 The first task is to enable subscription support, which may be disabled by default.
 This process will vary depending on the FHIR server implementation.